 The College is a specialist College offering professional training for youth work, community work, and community learning and development within the United Kingdom.
 Despite prolonged efforts over several years to make the College financially sustainable, the Board made decisions in April 2019 to suspend the recruitment of new students and in September 2019 to teach out the current student cohorts by the end of 2021.

 Review of the year and future activities

+Higher Education:

-The Higher Education (HE) department: In 2019/20 the National Youth Agency, Canterbury Christ Church University and Coventry University received the College's annual monitoring reports positively.
+In 2020/21 the National Youth Agency and Coventry University received the College's annual monitoring reports favourably.